rogerpinyol/sims-sprint1-equip4/docs/models/tenants.md

 - Duplicate subdomain is rejected by DB (unique index) and handled gracefully.
 - API key verification succeeds for the correct key and fails for a wrong key.
 - Deactivating a tenant stops API key verification.
-- RBAC prevents non‑super‑admins from mutating tenants.
+- RBAC prevents non‑tenant_admins from mutating tenants.

 By following this pattern, you get strong tenant isolation, safe API key handling, and reusable foundations for the rest of your MVC components.